David-Manniche/TheMarket/readme.txt

-    => #035276 - if product is not binded with brand then in emails (order)> getting blank in front of brand => #035335 - admin> order detail page> back button is in toggle instead of direct button as in system => #035329 - admin> options> toggle is still there instead of publish/unpublish button
+    => #035276 - if product is not binded with brand then in emails (order)> getting blank in front of brand => #035335 - admin> order detail page> back button is in toggle instead of direct button as in system => #035329 - admin> options> toggle is still there instead of publish/unpublish button => #035294 - admin>special price> on selecting name and amount it adds product with default dates